Akkiro45/crickter/README.md

 # crickter
-It is simple django app for cricket fans to chat.
+Simple django app for cricket fans to chat.

+## Built With
+  * Django